KS Cracovia: Today

 After promotion, Cracovia spent only one year in the Second Division.
-The team, with Kazimierz Węgrzyn, Piotr Giza and Marcin Bojarski, finished the 2003–04 season in third position, but after routing Górnik Polkowice in the playoffs, Cracovia returned to the First Division.
+The team, with Kazimierz Węgrzyn, Piotr Giza and Marcin Bojarski, finished the 2003–04 season in third position, but after routing Górnik Polkowice in the playoffs, Cracovia returned to the top flight.

 The newly promoted side had a successful 2004–05 season, being in contention for a UEFA Cup place until finally finishing in fifth place.
 A ninth-place finish followed in 2005–06.
-The 2006–07 season was the best since the early 1950s.
+The 2006–07 season was their best since the early 1950s.
 Cracovia, under coach Stefan Majewski, finished fourth overall, behind Zagłębie Lubin, GKS Bełchatów and Legia Warsaw.

-Cracovia finished the 2007–08 Ekstraklasa season in seventh place but due to a corruption scandal in the League, and relegation of such teams as Zagłębie Lubin and Korona Kielce, the team unexpectedly was offered a spot in the Intertoto Cup.
+Cracovia finished the 2007–08 Ekstraklasa season in seventh place, but due to a match-fixing scandal resulting in relegation of such teams as Zagłębie Lubin and Korona Kielce, the team unexpectedly was offered a spot in the Intertoto Cup.
 However, Cracovia were quickly defeated in the first round by Belarusian side Shakhtyor Soligorsk, 5–1 on aggregate.

-At the end of 2008–09 Ekstraklasa season, Cracovia was 15th (out of 16 clubs) in the league table, which normally would result in its relegation to the First Division.
-However, as a result of not granting the licence to play in the Ekstraklasa to ŁKS Łódź (the seventh team in the league table), Cracovia eventually took the 14th place in the table and remained in the Ekstraklasa.
-They also narrowly avoided relegation after the 2010–11 season, but finished last in the 2011–12 season and was relegated to I Liga for 2012–13.
-They earned promotion back to the Ekstraklasa for 2013–14 after defeating Miedź Legnica 1–3 on 8 June 2013.
+At the end of 2008–09 Ekstraklasa season, Cracovia was 15th (out of 16 clubs) in the league table, which normally would result in its relegation to I liga.
+However, ŁKS Łódź, who finished 7th, were not granted the licence to play in the Ekstraklasa for the following season; Cracovia eventually took the 14th place in the table and remained in the Ekstraklasa.
+They also narrowly avoided relegation after the 2010–11 season, but finished last in the 2011–12 season and was relegated to the 2012–13 I liga.
+They earned promotion back to the Ekstraklasa in 2013 after defeating Miedź Legnica 3–1 on 8 June 2013.

 Since December 2009, Cracovia cooperates with 1860 Munich.
-Cracovia is seen as the supposedly "Jewish team" of the city, though in reality, the large majority are working-class Poles.

-An important date was on July 24, 2020, when the team won the national cup for the first time.
-It was the first national title in 73 years.
-On 9 October 2020, Cracovia was victorious in the 2020 Polish SuperCup.
+On 24 July 2020, Cracovia lifted the Polish Cup for the first time, their first national honour in 73 years.
+On 9 October 2020, Cracovia was victorious in the 2020 Polish Super Cup.